reactjs/react.dev/src/content/blog/2024/04/25/react-19-upgrade-guide.md

 - [TypeScript changes](#typescript-changes)
 - [Changelog](#changelog)

 If you'd like to help us test React 19, follow the steps in this upgrade guide and [report any issues](https://github.com/facebook/react/issues/new?assignees=&labels=React+19&projects=&template=19.md&title=%5BReact+19%5D) you encounter.
-For a list of new features added to React 19 beta, see the [React 19 release post](/blog/2024/04/25/react-19).
+For a list of new features added to React 19, see the [React 19 release post](/blog/2024/04/25/react-19).

 ---
 ## Installing {/*installing*/}